marcoromanelli-github/docs/software/virtual-env.md

 ```

 #### Updating libraries
-To update a library, you typically need to download the new version, compile, and install it similarly to the initial installation process.
+To update a library, you can download the new version, compile, and install it similar to the initial installation process.
 For example, to update Boost:

 1. Download and extract the new version
 2. Navigate to the extracted directory